ftudor/filetree-regex/README.md

 throwing and/or printing error.
 2. The file naming pattern will be the generally accepted file naming pattern in UNIX where '*' matches any number of characters and '?' matches one character.

 Execution and Output
 Note: This execution example is for a UNIX OS.
 Please adjust for your OS if necessary.

-$ ./scripts/regexTextReplacementInFiles sample_dir '\w*(lan)\w+' '<-≠-replaced-≠->' *.txt
+$ ./scripts/regexTextReplacementInFiles sample_dir '\w*(lan)\w+' '<-¬≠-replaced-¬≠->' *.txt
 Processed 7 files
-Replaced to '<-≠-replaced-≠->':
+Replaced to '<-¬≠-replaced-¬≠->':
 * Planitia : 2 occurrence
 * lander : 2 occurrence
 * landing : 10 occurrences
 * lands : 2 occurrence
 * plans : 2 occurrence
 * plants : 2 occurrence

-$ ls -≠-R sample_dir*
+$ ls -¬≠-R sample_dir*
 sample_dir:
 abcde.txt dummy.doc folder1
 sample_dir/folder1:
-folder1-≠-1 folder1-≠-sample1.txt folder1-≠-sample2.txt
-sample_dir/folder1/folder1-≠-1:
-folder1-≠-1-≠-sample1.txt folder1-≠-1-≠-sample2.txt folder1-≠-1-≠-sample3.txt
-folder1-≠-1-≠-sample4.txt
+folder1-¬≠-1 folder1-¬≠-sample1.txt folder1-¬≠-sample2.txt
+sample_dir/folder1/folder1-¬≠-1:
+folder1-¬≠-1-¬≠-sample1.txt folder1-¬≠-1-¬≠-sample2.txt folder1-¬≠-1-¬≠-sample3.txt
+folder1-¬≠-1-¬≠-sample4.txt
 sample_dir_processed:
 abcde.txt folder1
 sample_dir_processed/folder1:
-folder1-≠-1 folder1-≠-sample1.txt folder1-≠-sample2.txt
-sample_dir_processed/folder1/folder1-≠-1:
-folder1-≠-1-≠-sample1.txt folder1-≠-1-≠-sample2.txt folder1-≠-1-≠-sample3.txt
-folder1-≠-1-≠-sample4.txt
+folder1-¬≠-1 folder1-¬≠-sample1.txt folder1-¬≠-sample2.txt
+sample_dir_processed/folder1/folder1-¬≠-1:
+folder1-¬≠-1-¬≠-sample1.txt folder1-¬≠-1-¬≠-sample2.txt folder1-¬≠-1-¬≠-sample3.txt
+folder1-¬≠-1-¬≠-sample4.txt

-$ cat sample_dir_processed/folder1/folder1-≠-sample2.txt
+$ cat sample_dir_processed/folder1/folder1-¬≠-sample2.txt
-Ö
+‚Ä¶
-Watney p<-≠--≠--replaced-≠--≠-->s to drive 3,200 kilometres (2,000 mi) to Schiaparelli crater when the Ares 4 mission <-≠--≠--replaced-≠--≠-->ds there in four years.
+Watney p<-¬≠--¬≠--replaced-¬≠--¬≠-->s to drive 3,200 kilometres (2,000 mi) to Schiaparelli crater when the Ares 4 mission <-¬≠--¬≠--replaced-¬≠--¬≠-->ds there in four years.
 He begins modifying one of Ares 3's rovers for the journey, adding solar cells and an additional battery.
-He makes a long test drive to recover the unmanned Pathfinder <-≠--≠--replaced-≠--≠-->der and Sojourner rover and brings them back Ö
+He makes a long test drive to recover the unmanned Pathfinder <-¬≠--¬≠--replaced-¬≠--¬≠-->der and Sojourner rover and brings them back ‚Ä¶

 Acceptance Criteria
-ï Use only core JDK library.
+‚Ä¢ Use only core JDK library.
-ï The program should not exit due to errors that were not handled. ï The processing report is printed in the format of the example output. ï All strings in the files that matches the string pattern are replaced with the string replacement string input. ï Only process the files that match the file-naming pattern.
+‚Ä¢ The program should not exit due to errors that were not handled.
+‚Ä¢ The processing report is printed in the format of the example output.
+‚Ä¢ All strings in the files that matches the string pattern are replaced with the string replacement string input.
+‚Ä¢ Only process the files that match the file-naming pattern.
 If the file-naming pattern was not given, apply the replacement to all files.
 In all cases, files can be in different sub-directories within the given starting directory.

 What We Look For
-ï Code quality
+‚Ä¢ Code quality
-o Following the OOP principals o Best programming practices o Readability with/without comments ï Correctness ï Completeness
+o Following the OOP principals o Best programming practices o Readability with/without comments
+‚Ä¢ Correctness
+‚Ä¢ Completeness

-What we are not looking for in this exercise (i.e. donít spend too much time): ï Fancy output of messages ï Print out Usage/Help for command line
+What we are not looking for in this exercise (i.e. don‚Äôt spend too much time):
+‚Ä¢ Fancy output of messages
+‚Ä¢ Print out Usage/Help for command line

 Submission
-ï When finished, please zip up your code in the directory structure of the project and send it in as a zip file.
-Please make sure the zip file includes all your files ï It is ok not to finish all the functionalities, but please keep it compile-able and runnable for your submission
+‚Ä¢ When finished, please zip up your code in the directory structure of the project and send it in as a zip file.
+Please make sure the zip file includes all your files ‚Ä¢ It is ok not to finish all the functionalities, but please keep it compile-able and runnable for your submission